ItsmeJunaied/ProgramHub/README.md

-# ProgramHub
+# E-Management

 ## Description

-ProgramHub manages all programs and events efficiently.
+E-Management manages all programs and events efficiently.

 ## Technologies Used